-Wynfield House Home for the Deaf is a 'care home'.
+Chester House Care Home is a 'care home'.
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.